psalqvist/katacoda-scenarios/test-scenario/step5.md

 kubernetes-tutorial-service   LoadBalancer   10.103.164.36   <pending>     5000:31111/TCP   34h
 ```

-Run `minicube service kubernetes-tutorial-service`.
+Run `minikube service kubernetes-tutorial-service`.
 The output should now give you a column named `URL`.
 This shouuld mean that we can reach our endpoints using this URL.

 Try this by running `curl <url>` from the terminal, which should give us the following: `{success: true,}`